hbokh/docker-typo3-cms/README.md

 [![](https://badge.imagelayers.io/hbokh/docker-typo3-cms.svg)](https://imagelayers.io/?images=hbokh/docker-typo3-cms:latest 'Get your own badge on imagelayers.io')

 Container with the latest [TYPO3](http://typo3.org/typo3-cms/) CMS 6.2 LTS, served by nginx and PHP-FPM.
+As of January 2016 on PHP7.
 Great for learning, testing and demo's. **Don't use in production!**

 This little project was started to get some personal experience with multiple Docker-containers and TYPO3.
-There are **far better** alternatives to be found, for example the [TYPO3-docker-boilerplate](https://github.com/webdevops/TYPO3-docker-boilerplate)!
+Keep in mind there are **far better** alternatives to be found, for example the [TYPO3-docker-boilerplate](https://github.com/webdevops/TYPO3-docker-boilerplate)!

-Inspired by and borrowed from [paimpozhil/magento-docker](https://registry.hub.docker.com/u/paimpozhil/magento-docker/).
+I was inspired by and have borrowed from [paimpozhil/magento-docker](https://registry.hub.docker.com/u/paimpozhil/magento-docker/).

 ## Quick start